Sohailm25/Multi-Agent-Advisory-Panels/README.md

 # Specify a custom feedback file
 iterative-research strategic-planner "Future of transportation" --feedback-file ./my-feedback.txt

+# Disable user memory tracking
+iterative-research strategic-planner "Quantum physics basics" --no-memory

+# Specify a custom memory file
+iterative-research strategic-planner "Career development" --memory-file ./my-memory.json

+# View current user memory
+iterative-research strategic-planner --show-memory
 ```

+### User Memory

+The tool builds a detailed profile of the user over time, tracking:

+- **Goals**: What the user is trying to achieve
+- **Hard Truths**: Difficult realities the user needs to acknowledge
+- **Struggles**: Challenges the user is facing
+- **Mental Blocks**: Psychological barriers holding the user back
+- **Cognitive Biases**: Patterns of thinking that may affect judgment
+- **Strengths**: Areas where the user excels
+- **Interests**: Topics the user is passionate about
+- **Values**: Core principles important to the user

+This profile is automatically updated with each interaction and used to provide more personalized strategic plans.
+The memory is stored in a JSON file at `~/.config/iterative_research_tool/user_memory.json` by default.

 ### Advanced Usage with Custom Prompts